mansour9897/CAVRTools/README.md

 # CAVRTools
-Public tools and libraries used in CodeVision  AVR
+Public tools and libraries used in CodeVision  AVR.